How to Lay Turf

-Our fleet of Semi Trailers delivers direct from the farm to your door from Monday to Saturday.
+Our fleet of Semi Trailers delivers directly from the farm to your door from Monday to Saturday.
 Deliveries are usually in the morning so that your turf can be laid fresh on the day of delivery.

 Our Drivers will contact you on the afternoon prior to the next day’s delivery with a delivery time.

 Our Truck mounted forklifts drop the turf curbside and if required, will place the turf where instructed.
 Deliveries to be placed inside a property boundary require the signing of a waiver by the property owner.
 Click on this to print a copy of the delivery waiver.
 Please get this signed by the owner and return it to us prior to delivery.

-Install your lawn immediately upon delivery by rolling out your instant turf.
+Install your lawn immediately upon delivery.
 Turf is a living plant that requires ground contact and moisture to survive.
-In hot weather, protect unlaid turf by placing stacks in shade, or lightly sprinkling with water.
+In hot weather, protect unlaid turf by placing stacks in the shade, or lightly sprinkling with water.
 Begin installing turf along the longest straight line such as a driveway or path.
 Butt and push edges and ends against each other tightly, without stretching.
-Avoid gaps or over lapping.
-Stagger the joints in each row in a brick like fashion, using a large knife to trim corners etc. Avoid leaving small strips at outer edges as they will not retain moisture.
-On slopes place turf across the slope.
+Avoid gaps or overlapping.
+Stagger the joints in each row in a brick-like fashion, using a large knife to cut turf or trim corners etc. Avoid leaving small strips at outer edges as they will not retain moisture.
+If you are laying your turf on a slope, be sure to place the turf rolls or strips across the slope.

 Rolling turf after laying is important.
-After installing the turf, roll the lawn with a lawn roller to improve turf to soil contact and remove air pockets.
+After the turf grass installation process, roll the lawn with a lawn roller to improve turf-to-soil contact and remove air pockets.